IHRA definition of antisemitism: European Monitoring Centre on Racism and Xenophobia

-The Commission on Racism and Xenophobia (CRX) (also known as the Kahn Commission) was established in 1994.
-The CRX was transformed into the European Monitoring Centre on Racism and Xenophobia (EUMC) by Council Regulation (EC) No 1035/97 of 2 June 1997 and commenced in June 1998.
-Its mandate was to monitor different forms of racism and xenophobia.

-In 2002, it published a large-scale monitoring report on Islamophobia since 9/11, including a total of 75 reports, 15 from each member state and a synthesis report.
-This was to be followed by a comparable report on antisemitism.
-A report entitled Manifestations of antisemitism in the EU 2002–2003 was published in May 2004, along with a second report on perceptions of antisemitism based on interviews with European Jews.
-The antisemitism report was based on data collected by the 15 contact points of EUMC's monitoring network, RAXEN, then the robustness of the data evaluated by an independent researcher, Alexander Pollak.
+The Commission on Racism and Xenophobia (CRX) was established in 1994 to monitor different forms of racism and xenophobia.
+In 1998, it became the European Monitoring Centre on Racism and Xenophobia (EUMC), following Council Regulation (EC) No 1035/97 of 2 June 1997.
+In 2002, it published a large-scale monitoring report on Islamophobia since 9/11, including a total of 75 reports, 15 from each member state, and a synthesis report.
+In May 2004, this was followed by a report on antisemitism, entitled Manifestations of antisemitism in the EU 2002–2003, along with a second report on perceptions of antisemitism based on interviews with European Jews.
+The antisemitism report was based on data collected by the 15 contact points of EUMC's monitoring network, RAXEN, and evaluated by Alexander Pollak, an independent researcher.
 The report included a section on definitions, which concluded by proposing this definition:

-"Any acts or attitudes that are based on the perception of a social subject (individual, group, institution, or state) as "the ('deceitful', 'corrupt', 'conspiratorial', etc.) Jew".

-The report also explored the question of when anti-Zionist or anti-Israel expression might be antisemitic (pp. 13–14) and highlighted the need to develop a common EU definition in order to collect and compare incidents across countries (pp. 25–29).
+The report also explored the question of when anti-Zionist or anti-Israel expression might be antisemitic, and highlighted the need to develop a common EU definition in order to collect and compare incidents across countries.

 In December 2003, the Centre for Research on Antisemitism (ZfA) analyzed a pre-release version of the EUMC report.
 The ZfA report was leaked to the press and poorly received.
-According to civil rights lawyer Kenneth L. Marcus, in the report the primary cause of rising antisemitism in Europe was assigned to young Muslim males, while in a press release for the subsequent final publication the EUMC assigned the rise in antisemitism to "young, disaffected white Europeans."
-Marcus writes, the larger issue was missed that the definition of antisemitism that the EUMC used was based on "seven stereotypical traits: deceptiveness, strange-ness, hostility, greed, corruption, conspiratorial power, and deicidal murderousness."
-The EUMC report concluded that anti-Israeli and anti-Zionism expression could only be considered antisemitic if it was based on the stereotype of Israel as the collective Jew.
+According to civil rights lawyer Kenneth L. Marcus, the report initially said the primary cause of rising antisemitism in Europe was young Muslim males, while in a press release for the subsequent final publication the EUMC attributed the rise to "young, disaffected white Europeans".
+Marcus writes that the larger issue was missed that the definition of antisemitism used by the EUMC was based on "seven stereotypical traits: deceptiveness, strange-ness, hostility, greed, corruption, conspiratorial power, and deicidal murderousness".
+The EUMC report concluded that anti-Israeli and anti-Zionist expression could only be considered antisemitic if it was based on the stereotype of Israel as the collective Jew.

-Following the EUMC report, the Organization for Security and Co-operation in Europe (OSCE)'s Berlin Declaration recognised that post WW2 antisemitism had changed and was now at times directed against Jews as a collective and Israel as an embodiment of the Jew.
+Following the EUMC report, the Organization for Security and Co-operation in Europe (OSCE)'s Berlin Declaration recognised that post-World War II antisemitism had changed and was now at times directed against Jews as a collective and Israel as an embodiment of the Jew.
 The Berlin Declaration also tasked the OSCE's Office for Democratic Institutions and Human Rights (ODIHR) to work with the EUMC to develop better ways to monitor antisemitic incidents in OSCE countries.
-At the same time, according to Marcus, the EUMC, largely due to pressure from American Jewish organizations, scrapped its failed definition of antisemitism.
+According to Marcus, the EUMC scrapped this failed definition of antisemitism, largely due to pressure from American Jewish organizations.